+TOH Editor

-TOH EditorYou can configure transport overhead (TOH) in a special dialog box (TOH Editor), which is launched when you touch the TOH button.
+You can configure transport overhead (TOH) in a special dialog box (TOH

 The setup principle is the same in this editor dialog box as in the SONET structure.
 Touching a button or opening a drop-down menu will open for new editor dialog boxes, new value selections etc.